by Kathy Eugster, MA

 Engagement Skill:

-When you want to stimulate and maintain interactive engagement with your child, use this skill to encourage shared, positive interactions by increasing your emotional intensity and by capturing your child’s interest.
+When you want to stimulate and maintain interactive engagement with your child, use this skill to encourage shared, positive interactions by increasing your emotional intensity and by playfully capturing your child’s interest.
 Using this skill will support children in being able to maintain attention and follow directions.

 Regulating Skill: